-Always On Wireless wants to give dial-up modem users something new: the ability to create a Wi-Fi network using dial-up ISP service.
+New York - Always On Wireless wants to give dial up modem users something new, the ability to create a Wi-Fi network using dial up ISP service.

-Like floppy-disk drives and CRT monitors, dial-up modems are still used by a respectable number of people.
-Millions, according to Always On's founder Rudy Prince, and he believes they want the ability to go wireless.
+Like floppy disk drives and CRT monitors, dial up modems are still used by a respectable number of people, millions according to Always on founder Rudy Prince, and he believes they want the ability to go wireless.

 Prince sees business travelers being the first WiFlyer customers.
-The device is smaller than a paperback book for easy travel and also has an Ethernet port, so it can turn any hotel room into an instant Wi-Fi hot spot.
+The device is smaller then a paperback book for easy travel and also has an Ethernet port so it can turn any hotel room into an instant Wi-Fi hot spot.
 Eventually, home owners will dominate, he predicted, as those who either cannot or do not want to go with broadband learn about the WiFlyer.